dmytro-lytvyn/dwh-sql-codegen/README.md

 # Description

-DWH SQL CodeGen is a GUI application with a simple interface, built using Python and WxWidgets, that generates SQL scripts to build and load DWH (PostgreSQL/Redshift) from staging tables.
+DWH SQL CodeGen is a cross-platform GUI application with a simple interface, built using Python and WxWidgets, that generates SQL scripts to build and load DWH (PostgreSQL/Redshift) from staging tables.

 The application should be considered rather as a working prototype, and needs a lot of refactoring and cleaning up.
 Nevertheless, it's already useful in its current state, and saves the hours and days you can spend writing thousands of lines of SQL code.